← Back to Blog

 CleanName is a free web tool that renames files using AI.
 Upload 20-30 of your worst-named files (“document.pdf”, “IMG_4782.jpg”, “download (3).xlsx”) and see them get intelligent names.

-Organizing 47,000 files is paralyzing.
+Why this helps: Organizing 47,000 files is paralyzing.
 Organizing 30 files takes 2 minutes.
 Do that a few times and you start seeing progress.

 The limitation: It’s manual.
 You’re still uploading batches and renaming one group at a time.
 For ongoing filing or massive backlogs, you need automation.